tubchild2/DND_obsidian_vault/Obsidian Vault/Sessions/Session Planning.md

 While on their way, they stop at Mt.
 Stinkus to stay with Taure's parents.
 They might even get involved in the conflict and help their little boy steal his money.
 They're really sweet sounding, but have some truly disturbing world views that passed down to Taure.

 ### The Pride of the Kenku
 Investigating what caused Corvus' amnesia, and why?
-His people were involved in a rebellion against [[House Galling]].
-They declared independence, and were massacred.
-Corvus was traumatized at a very young age, and doesn't remember any of it.
+His people were involved in a rebellion against the [[Doctrine of St. Galling|Church of Saint Galling]].
+They declared independence, and were massacred by [[Inquisitors]].
+Corvus was very young at the time, and barely remembers it.
+There are more Kenku out there, but they're rare, and scattered.
-Corvus finds out what happened to his family

 ### Leonin Genesis Evangel Lion
 Investigating what created Copper, and why?
 He was involved with a subsect of the [[Armstrong Initiative]], and he managed to escape with an [[incarnadine gate]].
-He had something to do with [[Doctrine of St. Galling|DSG]].
+The scars are from experimentation.

 # Plot Concepts
 ### General: